 Next, Disney cast members selected my friend’s daughter and middle son, to re-enact the backyard scene from “Honey I Shrunk the Kids”.
 When the audience looked up at the large movie screen, there were Jenny & Greg hanging on for dear life, as they appeared to be zooming around a backyard atop a bee.
 More applause, and a taped review from Siskel & Ebert, generically praising “The kid on top & bottom.”
 Whew.
 Time to rest before the “Hoop Dee Doo Review” dinner, at the Wilderness Lodge.

-The Wilderness Lodge resembled an Old West Saloon & Dining Hall with a stage.
+The Wilderness Lodge resembled an Old West Saloon & Dining Hall, with a stage.
 The show was a series of corny, vaudeville skits.
 Like earlier, Disney cast members (this time, in Old West costumes) surveyed the audience for unsuspecting participants in the skits.
 My friend and his wife were selected as characters in the skit.

 Backstage, participants were lined up in order of their appearance on stage.
 Appropriately, my friend’s wife was given a can-can dancer’s costume (Clearly, she was the most attractive woman in the room, cast included) and a place in the front of the line.
 Her onstage appearance was greeted with hoots & hollers, and many a beer was spilled when she began her high leg-kicks.
 My friend was dead-last in line, and waited impatiently as the line dwindled down.

 He was instructed to go toward center-stage, while standing on his toes, doing mincing steps, like a ballerina.
 At center stage, he would turn 90 degrees toward the audience, and proceed, with the same ballerina-like mincing steps, toward the front of the stage, facing the audience.

 That was the “End” of my friend’s family Day at Disney World, like no other.